 Prof. Dr. Michael Hengartner

 Michael Hengartner holds an Executive MBA from IMD Lausanne and is the recipient of several awards for his groundbreaking research on the molecular basis of apoptosis, among them the Swiss National Latsis Prize.
-In 2010 he was awarded the Credit Suisse Award for Best Teaching at UZH, whereas in 2016 he received an honory doctorate by the University of Pierre et Marie Curie and University of Paris-Sorbonne.
+In 2010 he was awarded the Credit Suisse Award for Best Teaching at UZH, and in 2016 he received an honory doctorate from the University of Pierre et Marie Curie and University of Paris-Sorbonne.